 - Risks of the policies being breached and therefore investor funds not being allocated as intended or expected, and the implications of that.

-If you want to make ethical investment decisions in your KiwiSaver investment or other managed fund consider the following:
+Tips on making an ethical investment decision in your KiwiSaver investment or other managed fund

 - Managed funds must have a Statement of Investment Policy and Objectives (SIPO) that sets what the fund is trying to achieve and the rules about what the fund can and cannot invest in.
 They often also have a responsible investment policy.
 If you cannot find these documents on your provider’s website ask them for a copy.